-No musical instrument or sound amplification equipment of any kind, including stereo speakers, turntables, stationary or mobile public address systems are allowed on concourses, streets, or in areas adjacent to academic buildings without the approval by the office of the Executive Vice President and Vice President for Student Advancement and the appropriate facilities manager.
+No musical instrument or sound amplification equipment of any kind, including stereo speakers, turntables, stationary or mobile public address systems are allowed on Public Areas without the advance approval by the office of the Executive Vice President and Vice President for Student Advancement.

 Expressions, assemblies, or demonstrations may not:

 - Engage in provocations by fighting words or incitements to engage in immediate violence;

 - Make threats which demonstrate a serious expression of intent to commit an act of unlawful violence to a particular individual or group of individuals;